eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 - Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
 (Rely on BRCM and NTT's changes)
 - Orchagent picks up event from APP DB and trigger nexthop group programming.
 Neighorch needs to handle this new schema without change too much on existing codes.
 (Rely on BRCM and NTT's changes)

-## FRR Current Approach for Recursive
+## Zebra Current Approach for Recursive
-FRR Zebra uses struct nexthop to track next hop information.
+Zebra uses struct nexthop to track next hop information.
 If it is a recursive nexthop, its flags field would be set NEXTHOP_FLAG_RECURSIVE bit and its resolved field stores a pointer which points a list of nexthops obtained by recursive resolution.
 Therefore Zebra keeps hierarchical relationships on the recursive nexthops.
 Because the Linux kernel lacks support for recursive routes, FRR Zebra flattens the next-hop information of recursive routes when transferring it from Zebra to FPM or the Linux kernel.
 Currently, when a path goes down, Zebra would inform various protocol processes and let them replay routes update events accordingly.

 This leads an issue discussed in the SONiC Routing Working Group (https://lists.sonicfoundation.dev/g/sonic-wg-routing/files/SRv6%20use%20case%20-%20Routing%20WG.pptx).